-4. Capture existing conditions in a fraction of the time.
-This is also about mixing virtual modeling with hardware technology.
-It allows Laser Scanning equipment to capture a complete replica of a certain space and all its elements, to the extent that you can design with a very high level of precision, pre-coordinate, and prefabricated without ever having to return to the site to double-check anything.
+Capturing existing conditions in a fraction of the time is another benefit of BIM that is relevant today.
+By mixing virtual modeling with hardware technology like Laser Scanning equipment, construction teams can capture a complete replica of space and all its elements with a high level of precision, enabling them to design, pre-coordinate, and prefabricate without ever needing to double-check anything on-site.